-As of December 31, 2014, New York State's minimum wage is $8.75 per hour.
-New posters are available for printing.
-A summary listing of rates for all industries can be found on our forms page.
+As of December 31, 2015, New York State's minimum wage is $9.00 per hour.
+New posters will be available for printing soon.
+An updated summary listing of rates for all industries will also be available on our forms page.
 If you have questions, please review our Frequently Asked Questions.
 If you need additional assistance or to file a complaint, please call: 1-888-4NYSDOL (469-7365).

 Minimum Wage Increase